cognitsQA/POQexercise/README.md

 ### Credits
 This repo is the result of the collective knowledge of many people if you have any contribution, contact the owner of this repository.
-People for this POQ exercise
+People for this POQ exercise:
 Carlos cotto, Angel Torre, Jhonatan Flores, Sebastian morales